xebia/instruqt-devops-ct-exercise-js-api/README.md

-# Instruqt DevOps Tooling Exercise
+## Instruqt DevOps Tooling Exercise repository

 This repository is used in tracks/challenges in the Continuous Testing learning path of the DevOps Curriculum.